 currently in my pocket?
 Do I respond with what I think I can "afford" on

-of its world evangelism giving in two big offerings: Easter and Thanksgiving.
-My wife and
+of its world evangelism contributions in two big offerings: Easter and Thanksgiving.
+My wife

-would suddenly realize the Easter offering was two weeks away and we would grab our
+and I would suddenly realize the Easter offering was two weeks away, and we would grab our

 checkbook.
 Since, like most families, we spend whatever comes in each month, there never was

 much there.
 Even when it seemed like we gave sacrificially and made out a check for every